emmayank/DHP-Specs/docs/implementation-guide/1_consultation_implementation_guide.md

 }
 ```

-## 1.3 Fulfillment of DHP Services
+## 1.3 Fulfillment of Consultation Services
-This section contains recommendations for implementing the APIs related to fulfilling a DHP service
+This section contains recommendations for implementing the APIs related to fulfilling a consultation service

 ### 1.3.1 Recommendations for BPPs